berto6544-collab/mimiix-app/ReadMe.md

 ### `FutureTask`

-Add mob-ad users who pay for our $4.99 usd subscription can add their publisher id and they will take 100% ads revenue.
+Add "AdMob" users who pay for our $4.99 usd subscription can add their publisher id and they will take 100% ads revenue.